OtherColetterbox/Git-Guide/README.md

   ```
   git branch
   ```
-&nbsp;&nbsp;&nbsp;&nbsp;Or if you want to see all branches, including remote:
+Or if you want to see all branches, including remote:
   ```
   git branch -a
   ```